codelibs/crud/README.md

-crud
+CRUD Web Application for DBFlute Maven Plugin
 ====

-CRUD Web Application for DBFlute template
+This project is CRUD Web Application to generate template files for DBFlute Maven Plugin.